ContinuingEdCourses.Net Courses for Mental Health Professionals

 Laura S. Brown, Ph.D., ABPP

-Laura S. Brown, Ph.D.
-ABPP practices forensic psychology and case consultation for therapists in Seattle, with a special focus on working with survivors of trauma, having retired from psychotherapy practice in 2018.
+Laura S. Brown, Ph.D., ABPP, practices forensic psychology and case consultation for therapists in Seattle, with a special focus on working with survivors of trauma, having retired from psychotherapy practice in 2018.
 She was the founder and director of the Fremont Community Therapy Project, a training clinic that, between 2006 and 2015, offered low-cost psychological services.
 Her books include Cultural competence in trauma treatment: Beyond the flashback (2007) and Feminist therapy, 2nd Edition (2016), both published by the American Psychological Association.
 She has published over 160 journal articles and book chapters on trauma treatment, feminist therapy, cultural competence, LGBT issues, and related topics and was a member of the APA Working Group to develop Treatment Guidelines for PTSD.

 Her work has been honored by her colleagues with a number of awards, including APA's Award for Distinguished Professional Contributions to Public Service, the Sarah Haley Award for Clinical Excellence of the International Society for Traumatic Stress Studies, the Award for Distinguished Lifetime Achievement from the Division of Trauma Psychology of the American Psychological Association, and the Elder Award from the National Multicultural Conference and Summit.